 In the blender combine; cashews, water, lemon juice, apple cider vinegar, and spices.
 Blend until creamy.
 Set aside.

 Peel and dice the zucchini.
-Place it in the food processor fitted with the “S” blade and process to a puree.
-Add the ground flax-seed and mix together.
+Add to the blender along with the ground flax-seed and blend together.

-Pour the batter onto the teflex sheets that come with the dehydrator.
+Spread the batter onto non-stick sheets that come with the dehydrator.
 Spread it out evenly so it dries evenly.